austinsonger/Policy-Portal/incident-response.md

 #### Emergency Operations Mode

-If an incident constitutes an emergency – for example, a detected cyberattack that impacts production systems – \<PlaceHolder> plans to operate in a “read-only” mode, to continue to provide customers access to their data.
+If an incident constitutes an emergency – for example, a detected cyberattack that impacts production systems – `<Company Placeholder>` plans to operate in a “read-only” mode, to continue to provide customers access to their data.
 All write access is temporarily blocked and data upload is paused until the emergency is resolved.
 This is accomplished by updating the access policy in production AWS environments.

 In emergency operations mode, temporary access may be granted to security and/or engineering team to access the production environments to perform forensics, root cause analysis, eradication/remediation, or other necessary activities for incident recovery.

 #### Tabletop Exercise

-At least once per year, \<PlaceHolder> security and engineering teams jointly performs a Red Team exercise and/or a simulated "drill" of an emergency cyberattack that results in one or more **CRITICAL** incidents.
+At least once per year, `<Company Placeholder>` security and engineering teams jointly performs a Red Team exercise and/or a simulated "drill" of an emergency cyberattack that results in one or more **CRITICAL** incidents.
 Depending on the type of exercise, the duration may range from 2-4 hours (simulated "drill") to a couple of weeks (full Red Teaming exercise).

 The exercise will follow a cyberattack playbook.
 It may be conducted with all internal resources or with the help of an external security consulting firm.
 The goal of the exercise is to ensure all parties involved receive proper training to handle an actual incident and to test out the documented procedures in order to identify gaps ahead of a real event.
 Senior leadership team may be invited to participate in the "drill" depending on the nature of the exercise or receive a readout of the outcome.